DMVis/DMVis/documentation/visualisations/Scatterplot.md

 The name of the attribute that should be plotted along the y-axis.

-> Note: This should be the same name as the one that is provided in the input data.
+> Note: This should be the same name as the one that is provided in the input dataUtil.

 # Optional Attributes

+## dataUtil

+- Type: `dataUtil`
+- Default: `null`

+The dataUtil adds the option to use the scatterplot without a predefined store.
+Note that this becomes a required attribite if you wish to do so.

 ## showAxis